 Avocado: Contains Glutathione; a powerful antioxidant.

-Broccoli: Contains Sulforaphane which can de-activate free radicals and carcinogens.
+Broccoli: Sulforaphane can de-activate free radicals and carcinogens.

-Chilli peppers: Contain Capsaicin which helps neutralise cancer causing substances.
+Chilli peppers: Capsaicin helps neutralise cancer causing substances.

-Garlic: Contains Allium compounds which increase the activity of immune cells.
+Garlic: Allium compounds increase the activity of immune cells.

-Grapefruit: Contain Monoterpenes which help sweep carcinogens out of the body.
+Grapefruit: Monoterpenes help sweep carcinogens out of the body.

-Red grapes: Contain antioxidants and Resveratol which help to inhibit enzymes that stimulate cancer cell growth.
+Red grapes: Resveratol inhibits enzymes that stimulate cancer cell growth.

-Nuts: Contain antioxidants Quercitin and Campferol which can help suppress growth of cancer.
+Nuts: Quercitin and Campferol are antioxidants that can suppress growth of cancer.